-All single students (both full-and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
-Any single student requesting other arrangements should file an off-campus housing application with the Office of Residence Life.
-Residence-hall students must participate in one of the meal plans that offers many different options in both Wallace-Gano Dining Hall and the Lion's Pride snack bar.
+All single students (both full- and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
+Any single student requesting other arrangements should file an off-campus housing application with the office of student services.
+Residence hall students must participate in one of the meal plans that offers many different options in both Wallace-Gano Dining Hall and the Lion's Pride snack bar.

-Undergraduate students who are at least 23 years of age, or who take most of their classes at FHU/Dickson, and graduate students may live off-campus; and they may also live on campus with approval from the Director of Residence Life.
-Students aged 25 years or older are not permitted to live on campus (without permission from the Director of Residence Life).
+Undergraduate students who are at least 23-years of age, or who take most of their classes at FHU/Dickson, and graduate students may live off-campus; and they may also live on campus with approval from the student services coordinator.
+Students aged 25-years or older are not permitted to live on campus (without permission from the student services coordinator).
 Married students are not permitted to live in the residence halls.